-US FDA approves Ofev (nintedanib) to Boehringer Ingelheim Pharmaceuticals Inc. capsules to slow the pace of decrease in pneumonic capacity in grown-ups with interstitial lung illness related to systemic sclerosis or scleroderma, called SSc-ILD.
+US FDA approve Ofev (nintedanib) to Boehringer Ingelheim Pharmaceuticals Inc. capsules to slow the pace of decrease in pneumonic capacity in grown-ups with interstitial lung illness related with systemic sclerosis or scleroderma, called SSc-ILD.

 Ina press release, Nikolay Nikolov, M.D., associate director for Rheumatology of the Division of Pulmonary, Allergy, and Rheumatology Products in the FDA’s Center for Drug Evaluation and Research said, “Patients suffering from scleroderma need effective therapies, and the FDA supports the efforts of drug companies that are designing and conducting the clinical trials necessary to bring treatment options to scleroderma patients.
 Nintedanib is now a treatment option to slow the rate of decline in pulmonary function in patients who have interstitial lung disease from scleroderma.”